nice-digital/NICE-model-repo/README.md

 ## 📝 Citation

-If you re-use this model please appropriately credit PenTAG for the work and refer to it as the Exeter Oncology Model: RCC edition:
+If you re-use this model please appropriately credit PenTAG and collaborators for the work and refer to it as the Exeter Oncology Model: RCC edition:

-> Lee D., Muthukumar M., Lovell A., Farmer C., Burns D., Matthews J., Coelho H., O'Toole B., Trigg L., Snowsill T., Barnish M., Nikoglou T., Brand A., Ahmad Z., Abdelsabour A., Robinson S., Wilson E., Melendez-Torres G. Exeter Oncology Model: RCC edition URL: https://github.com/nice-digital/NICE-model-repo
+> Lee D., Muthukumar M., Lovell A., Farmer C., Burns D., Matthews J., Coelho H., O'Toole B., Trigg L., Snowsill T., Barnish M., Nikoglou T., Brand A., Ahmad Z., Abdelsabour A., Robinson S., Heather A., Wilson E., Melendez-Torres G. Exeter Oncology Model: RCC edition URL: https://github.com/pythonhealthdatascience/stars-eom-rcc

+This repository has been archived on **Zenodo** and that can be cited as:

+> Lee, D., Muthukumar, M., Lovell, A., Farmer, C., Burns, D., Matthews, J., Coelho, H., O'Toole, B., Trigg, L., Snowsill, T., Barnish, M., Nikoglou, T., Brand, A., Ahmad, Z., Abdelsabour, A., Robinson, S., Heather, A., Wilson, E., & Melendez-Torres, G. J. (2024).
+Exeter Oncology Model: RCC edition.
+Zenodo. https://doi.org/10.5281/zenodo.13969124

 The author ORCID IDs (where available) are: